 In Vancouver, police reported that hate crimes increased 717% in 2020.
 Toronto Police reported a 51% increase with the number of reported anti-Asian hate crimes rising 500%.
 Cities across the country are seeing the same trend in hate crimes.
 Hate and associated extremist ideology is spreading like wildfire on the Internet.
 Canadians are tired of symbolic gestures.
 The time for rhetoric is over: the time for action is now.
 With hate crimes on the rise across Canada, we must do everything we can to stop the spread of hate in our communities.

 It is not enough for governments to recognize the problem, and not take the necessary action to counteract these troubling facts.
 Canadians want action to combat racism and hate now to save lives and keep people safe.

 It is critical that Canada prioritizes and concretely addresses systemic racism and discrimination for a just recovery, where no one is left behind.
-We must condemn all forms of hate in our communities as it creates unsafe conditions for members of the Asian, Black, Indigenous, people of colour and Racialized Communities.
+We must condemn all forms of hate in our communities as it creates unsafe conditions for Indigenous people, Black, Asian and other racially marginalized communities.

-Tell the Trudeau government and your local Member of Parliament to support the calls to immediately counteract all forms of systemic racism, hate and all forms of discrimination, hate crimes and incidents of hate by:
+Tell the Trudeau government and your local Member of Parliament to support Motion M-84 and Bill C-313.